usernameHed/Philae/README.md

 This project is a big sand box for me, my final goal is to create a mario galaxy like physics engine, and may be some game based on that later.

 The direction of the gravity is relative to the environement.
 I Need to quickly setup in wich direction the gravity is facing for each environement.
 To Have a generic aproche, my idea is to have the direction of gravity facing the closest object in the level Design.

-Bellow some iteration of that idea:

 First, I am calculating closest points to cylinder primitive:
 <br>